apache/iceberg/site/docs/spark-procedures.md

 The `snapshot` and `migrate` procedures help test and migrate existing Hive or Spark tables to Iceberg.

+**Note** Parquet files written with Parquet writers that use names other than `list` and `element` for repeated group and element of the list respectively are **read incorrectly as nulls** by Iceberg upto 0.12.1 Iceberg versions.
+Most commonly such files are written by the following writers.

+1. *Hive*: when written to tables with `org.apache.hadoop.hive.ql.io.parquet.serde.ParquetHiveSerDe` as it's SerDe.
+2. *Spark*: when written with `spark.sql.parquet.writeLegacyFormat` set to `true`.

 ### `snapshot`

 Create a light-weight temporary copy of a table for testing, without changing the source table.